seonhye-noh/uncivil-Korean-comments-classifier/README.md

 This repository contains replication code for the Cleanbot 1 and Cleanbot 2 classifiers used in Kernell and Noh, *“The AI Referee: How Online Interventions Shape Incivility and User Engagement in News Discussions”*.

-The code reproduces the preprocessing, model specification, training procedure, and evaluation metrics reported in the paper, including the confusion matrices.
+The code reproduces the preprocessing, model specification, training procedure, and evaluation metrics reported in the paper.

 ### Model
 - Transformer: KcELECTRA-base-v2022